networknt/light-rest-4j/docs/content/tutorial/discovery.md

 This is a tutorial to show you how to use service registry and discovery for microservices.
-The example services are implemented in RESTful style but they can be implmented in graphql or hybrid as well.
+The example services are implemented in RESTful style but they can be implemented in graphql or hybrid as well.
 We are going to use api_a, api_b, api_c and api_d as our examples.
 To simply the tutorial, I am going to disable the security all the time.
 There are some details that might not be shown in this tutorial, for example, walking through light-codegen config files etc. It is recommended to go through [ms-chain](ms-chain/) before this tutorial.

+There are two situations that you need service discovery:

+* A client application to consume services and it needs to locate the service instance by serviceId

+* A service that has to call another service to fulfill its request in request/ response style.

 The specifications for above APIs can be found at https://github.com/networknt/model-config rest folder.